xxooioo/wiki-link-converter/README.md

 A plugin for converting Obsidian's Wiki-style links to custom format Markdown links.

+## Installation

+### Manual installation
+You can install it by copying over `main.js` and `manifest.json` to your vault folder `VaultFolder/.obsidian/plugins/wiki-link-converter/`.

+### Community Plugins (Not available yet)
+1. Open Obsidian Settings
+2. Go to "Community Plugins"
+3. Disable "Safe Mode"
+4. Click "Browse" and search for "Wiki Link Converter"
+5. Install and enable the plugin

 ## Features

 - Auto Conversion: Monitor files in specified folders and automatically convert Wiki links to custom format